advance100/doc_webpack/loaders.md

 # Introduction

 Loaders are transformations that are applied on files.
 They preprocess files.
-I. e. they can transform coffeescript to javascript.
+I. e. they can transform CoffeeScript to JavaScript.

 Loaders resolve similar to modules.
 You can apply loaders to modules by prefixing them in the `require` call: